 I recommend giving the Hebe plants a chance to recover.
 I have heard of very sad looking Hebes coming back, perhaps not the first summer, but by the following year.
 By mid- to late-spring, you should be able to tell what is truly dead and prune it, though Hebes sometimes dislike hard pruning.
 The Hebe Society suggests pruning frost-damaged shoots in spring.

-An article in the Kitsap Sun by Kitsap County Extension agent Peg Tillery mentions hard-pruning winter-damaged Hebes which manage to recover.
+An article in the Kitsap Sun from May 2011 by Kitsap County Extension agent Peg Tillery mentions hard-pruning winter-damaged Hebes which manage to recover.

 You may find this information from Oregon State University useful, as it evaluates the cold hardiness of individual species of Hebe.
 Here is an excerpt: